Gender representation in video games: Men as power fantasies

-Like female characters, male characters in video games often have unrealistic body proportions, with "perfectly chiseled bodies and rippling muscles".
+Like female characters in video games, male characters often have unrealistic body proportions, with "perfectly chiseled bodies and rippling muscles."
 This portrayal of men and their bodies, described as the "ideal hero form", has its roots in American superhero comics.
-However, this isn't done to turn them into sex objects, but rather showcase how they are "powerful and strong".
+However, this is not an attempt to turn them into sex objects, but rather to emphasize that they are "powerful and strong".

-Regarding power fantasy, Douglas states that this is most prevalent form of male sexualization in video games, describing it as the "Muscle-Bound Warrior Man".
+Regarding power fantasy, Douglas states that this is the most prevalent form of male sexualization in video games, describing it as the "Muscle-Bound Warrior Man".
 He points out that Kratos from the God of War franchise is a prominent example.
-One of the main reasons Kratos and other examples of the power fantasy are different from female sexualized characters is that they have agency.
-Their sexual exploits are not made for sexual arousal, but serve as avatars for the straight male gamers to showcase their strength through "conque[st]".
+The agency of Kratos and other examples of the "power fantasy" is one of the main differences from the sexualization of female characters.
+The male character's sexual exploits are not made for sexual arousal, but serve as avatars for the straight male gamers to showcase their strength through "conque[st]".
 These characters are characterized by their hypermasculinity.

 Men as sexual objects

-Brice argues that the main reason male characters aren't sexualized as often as female characters is because many video games—and by extension, other media—are developed by heterosexual men, with the "neutral vision of game design" being influenced by the "socially appropriate interests specific to straight men".
-Since the "average straight guy avoid[s] appearing or feeling gay", male characters in game are usually not sexualized; the little sexualization that does occur, such as bare arms or an exposed chest, is done because it's viewed as "safe" for straight men.
+Brice argues that the main reason male characters are not sexualized as often as female characters is that many video games—and by extension, other media—are developed by heterosexual men, with the "neutral vision of game design" being influenced by the "socially appropriate interests specific to straight men".
+Since the "average straight guy avoid[s] appearing or feeling gay", male characters in games are usually not sexualized; the little sexualization that does occur, such as bare arms or an exposed chest, is done because it's viewed as "safe" for straight men.

 When men are sexualized in a similar manner to women, this is usually done for comedic effect.
-Examples include the video game franchise Cho Aniki and Muscle March which feature men in sexualized and homoerotic poses.
-However, this is done as part of the game's absurd humor, rather than as true sexualization.
+Examples include the video game franchise Cho Aniki and Muscle March, which feature men in sexualized and homoerotic poses.
+However, this is done as part of the game's absurd humor rather than as true sexualization.

-Regarding the treatment of men as sex objects, which he calls "gender performance", Douglas notes that due to the prevailing heteronormativity in video games, attributing "sexiness" to a character is intertwined with femininity.
+Regarding the treatment of men as sex objects, which he calls "gender performance," Douglas notes that due to the prevailing heteronormativity in video games, attributing "sexiness" to a character is intertwined with femininity.
 Because being sexy is also viewed as being submissive, this contrasts with the masculine ideal of being in control.
 For this reason, many male video game characters that are characterized as "sexy" and objects of desire are coded by including feminine traits; their vanity and attention to personal attire, and queer coding, usually for humorous purposes.